Jacbo1/CE-Redef/README.md

 ![Screenshot](https://github.com/Jacbo1/CE-Redef/blob/main/Screenshot.png)

+Note for modders: This will ignore values within \<equippedStatOffsets> tags for example the tactical vest and backpacks use this.

 ## How to use
 [Java](https://www.java.com/en/) is required.
 Safe to use mid-save but make sure to restore the values before deleting.